drastiptl/photo-gallery.github.io/README.md

 # photo-gallery.github.io
-Here we are fetching pixels API and pull images from pixels API and we will use those images in the website.
-Also we will see how we can use search images through the pixels API.
+Here we are fetching pexels API and pull images from pexels API and we will use those images in the website.
+Also we will see how we can use search images through the pexels API.